René Girard: Origin of language

-Judeo-Christian scriptures
+Christian scriptures

 Biblical text as a science of man

 In Things Hidden Since the Foundation of the World, Girard discusses for the first time Christianity and the Bible.
-The Gospels ostensibly present themselves as a typical mythical account, with a victim-God lynched by a unanimous crowd, an event that is then commemorated by Christians through ritual sacrifice — a material re-presentation in this case — in the Eucharist.
+The Gospels ostensibly present themselves as a typical mythical account, with a victim-God lynched by an unanimous crowd, an event that is then commemorated by Christians through ritual sacrifice — a material re-presentation in this case — in the Eucharist.
 The parallel is perfect except for one detail: the truth of the innocence of the Victim is proclaimed by the text and the writer.

 The mythical account is usually built on the lie of the guilt of the victim in as much as it is an account of the event seen from the viewpoint of the anonymous lynchers.
 This ignorance is indispensable to the efficacy of sacrificial violence.

 The evangelic "good news" clearly affirms the innocence of the victim, thus becoming, by attacking ignorance, the germ of the destruction of the sacrificial order on which the equilibrium of societies rests.
 Already the Old Testament shows this turning inside-out of the mythic accounts with regard to the innocence of the victims (Abel, Joseph, Job...), and the Hebrews were conscious of the uniqueness of their religious tradition.

 Girard draws special attention to passages in the Book of Isaiah, which describe the suffering of the Servant of the Lord God at the hands of the entire community who emphasize his innocence (Isaiah 53, 2–9).By oppression and judgement he was taken away;